5 times using food as a weapon helped turn the tide of a battle

 2. Uruguay defeats Brazil with cheese

 South America in 1865 was as consumed by war as the United States and the Confederacy.
-The ruling party of Uruguay was locked in combat with Brazil and a competing Uruguayan faction.
+The ruling party of Uruguay was engaged in a conflict with Brazil and a competing Uruguayan faction.
 During one naval engagement, the Uruguayans ran out of cannonballs.

 They looked around the ship for anything they could throw at the opposing side that might kill someone.
-What they found was old Dutch cheeses that were so hard, they might have been petrified.
-When fashioned into cannonballs and fired, they brought down the enemy ship’s mainmast and sent them packing.
+What they found were old Dutch cheeses that were so hard, they might have been petrified.
+When fashioned into cannonballs and fired, they brought down the enemy ship’s mainmast and sent it packing.

 Brazilian navy and army men during the siege of Paysandu, 1865.